nick-ulle/teaching-tools/README.md

 ucdtools              | Python module with various course management functions.

 Programs include instructions for how to run them in the file.

+## Required Packages

+The Python scripts in this repo require these packages:

+* nbformat
+* pandas
+* pygit2
+* pytz